eclipse/xtext-idea/README.md

 # IntelliJ IDEA Support For The Xtext Framework

+**NOTE: This project is currently not maintained.
+If you are interested in supporting it, please [get in contact with us on Gitter](http://gitter.im/eclipse/xtext).**

 This repository contains all IntelliJ IDEA related code for Xtext, including
  - the general IDEA support for Xtext languages,
  - the Xtext SDK for IDEA itself.